KarlOfDuty/FalloutHacking/README.md

 I am uploading this almost 10 years after I made it, so I had to do some refactoring before I got it to build again.

 # Usage
-On linux you will need to install SFML first.

 1. Download the [release](https://github.com/KarlOfDuty/FalloutHacking/releases) for your operating system.
 2. Extract the archive.